Condesa: Parque México

 Parque México was the center of the racetrack that used to occupy Colonia Hipódromo, not only serves as the center of that colonia, it is the defining element of the entire Condesa area.
 The park is also considered to be the "lungs" of this portion of the city.
 It was designed as the center of the original, larger Condesa neighborhood during one of its planning phases in the 1920s.
 The rest of the old hacienda had been parceled into residential units, but due to environmental laws the same could not be done for the old horse track.
 It was then decided to make that area into a park to serve as a focus for the new neighborhood, as well as to give added green space in a city which lacked it.
 Today, the park still serves as an attraction to those who settled in the La Condesa area.
 The park has been recognized by the Instituto Nacional de Antropología e Historia (INAH), as part of the heritage of the entire city.

 Parque España

 In the limits of Colonia Roma, smaller, but located very close to Parque México is Parque España, located between Nuevo León, Sonora and Parque España streets.
 It was established in 1921 to commemorate the 100th anniversary of the end of the Mexican War of Independence.
 It contains statues such as the monument to Lázaro Cárdenas.
 In 2008, the park was renovated and remodeled at a cost of over 12 million pesos.
 In 2009, it was declared as the "Territory of Music and Poetry" (Territorio de Música y Poesía).

 Parque Morelos

 Small park in between Alfonso Reyes and Campeche.
-Right outside a children's school were people tend to set their dogs free.
+Right outside a children's school where people tend to set their dogs free.
 There is a playground for kids as well as a small workout area with machines for adults.